PaulNegoescu/TEMPLATE-Intro-Web-Course/README.md

 3. Install the recommended plugins
    - just click the `Install` button on the message in the bottom right of Visual Studio Code
      ![Install recommended Plugins](images/RecommendedPlugins.png "How to install recommende plugins")

+4. Look in the .vscode folder, there is a settings file, you can copy those to the VSCode global settings.json file (in VSCode click File -> Preferences -> Settings, now there is a button near the top tha says "Open seetings.json" (looks like a file with a curved arrow), click it and paste there)

 ## Keyboard shortcut cheatsheet